yamesyung/SoloScribe/README.md

 ## Adding Data
 There are 2 ways to add books in the library:
-- Profile -> Import data -> Goodreads file (can use the Goodreads export library file and is compatible with library export csv file)
+- Profile -> Settings -> Import data -> Goodreads file (can use the Goodreads export library file and is compatible with library export csv file)
 - Profile -> Add new book (which adds a singular book, based on its url, to one of the predefined shelves)

 I also included in the demo directory an export file to get started with the project.